hyurl/modelar/README.md

 **parameters:**

-- `args` *[optional]* An object that carries information for searching data.
+- `[args]` An object that carries information for searching data.
 They can be one or several table fields, and one or several key-value pairs of these:
     - `page` The current page, default is `1`.
     - `limit` The top limit of per page, default is `10`.
     - `orderBy` Ordered by a particular field, default is the primary key.